Christopher Seitz

 Christopher R. Seitz (born 1954) is an American Old Testament scholar and theologian known for his work in biblical interpretation and theological hermeneutics.
 He is the senior research professor of biblical interpretation at Toronto School of Theology, Wycliffe College.
-He is also an ordained priest in the Episcopal Church, and served as canon theologian in the Episcopal Diocese of Dallas (2008-2015).
+He is also an ordained priest in the Episcopal Church, and served as canon theologian in the Episcopal Diocese of Dallas (2008–2015).

 Education and career

 Seitz received an AB from the University of North Carolina, in 1976, an MTS from Virginia Theological Seminary, in 1979.
 He studied at the University of Munich, 1979–80, and received several degrees from Yale University: STM 1981; MA 1982; MPhil 1983; PhD 1986.

-Seitz was ordained by William H. Folwell for the Episcopal Diocese of Central Florida as a deacon on June 22, 1980 and as a priest on January 11, 1981.

 He began his teaching career as Assistant Professor of Old Testament at The Lutheran Theological Seminary in Philadelphia (1984–87), before becoming Associate Professor of Old Testament at Yale in 1987.
 He was Professor of Old Testament at Yale from 1993-97 and then took a chair at the University of St Andrews (Scotland) in 1998 where he was Professor of Old Testament and Theological Studies at St Mary’s College until 2007.
 He is presently Senior Research Professor of Biblical interpretation at Wycliffe College in the University of Toronto.
 He is a co-founder of the Wycliffe Center for Scripture and Theology.